BobaBoard/boba-docs/docusaurus/docs/users/howto/self-hosting.md

 :::
 * SSH key(s)
 :::tip
-If you don't already have an OpenSSH key you want to use, [generate one](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+If you don't already have an OpenSSH key you want to use, you can [generate one](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 :::
 * Cloud configuration *(see below)*